Davol and CR Bard sued in St. Clair County over hernia patches

 They seek a judgment of more than $300,000, plus statutory, punitive and exemplary damages, costs, attorney’s fees and other relief the court deems just.
 They also want the court to order the defendants to pay their past and future medical bills and their past and future lost wages.

-The plaintiffs will be represented by Troy E. Walton of Schoen, Walton, Telken and Foster in Edwardsville.
+The plaintiffs will be represented by Troy E. Walton of Walton Telken in Edwardsville.

 St. Clair County Circuit Court case number: 11-L-548.